 In December of 1996, just before we broke for the holidays, the platform was

 completed and Mazur's lecture was uploaded in ahead of the planned January release

 of the book.
-More lectures were added throughout 1997 and in 1998 I was recognized
+More lectures were added throughout 1997 and later that year I

 20 Years Later...